 Each MOSFET has its own connector and flyback diode.
 The first and second MOSFETs can be used to drive a flipper coil, which usually has two separate windings.
 The same can be done with the third and fourth MOSFET.

 When the controller has to drive a flipper coil, a single three-pin connector can be installed, instead of two separate two-pin connectors.

 During assembly I found some small things that I can improve on in a future design.
 For example the clearance around the screw holes could be a bit larger.
 Also, the ground plane has one major bottleneck in the middle of the board.
 This won’t probably a problem as all high current stuff is close to the power connectors.

 On the other hand, there were also things I really liked.
 For example, labeling all pins of the ISP, UART, I²C, and power connectors.
 This really helps creating the cables to connect all stuff.
 Just look up the pin order on the board.

-The design files for this PCB are open source and available through Github.
+The design files for this PCB are open source and available on Github.

 And what will this exactly be used for?
-Well, I’ll write another blog post on the full project.
-Stay tuned.
+Project Test-Case.